microsoft/health-architectures/Postman/README.md

 <img src="./docs/images/Screenshot_2022-02-16_105208_edit2.png" height="328">

 ## Step 5 - Get an access token from AAD
-Now you will need to get an access token from AAD in order to connect with Azure API for FHIR.
-To obtain an access token via Postman, you will need to send a ```POST AuthorizeGetToken``` request.
-The ```POST AuthorizeGetToken``` request is already configured as part of the FHIR CALLS collection that you imported into Postman (see below).
+In order to connect with Azure API for FHIR, you will need to get an access token from AAD.
+To obtain an access token via Postman, you can send a ```POST AuthorizeGetToken``` request.
+The ```POST AuthorizeGetToken``` call is already configured as part of the FHIR CALLS collection that you imported into Postman (see below).

 __Important:__ Be sure to make one of the environments active (`api-for-fhir` or `fhir-proxy`) by selecting from the dropdown menu above the `Send` button.
 In the image below, `fhir-proxy` is shown as the active environment.